 Clifford the Big Red Dog

-The newest Statue in Londons Leicester Square is Clifford the big red dog.
-Clifford the Big Red Dog was recently unveiled by star of the film actor and comedian, Jack Whitehall.
-You will find him on the outside of the square in flower beds in Cranbourn street.
+This statue was temporary and is no longer there.
+London’s Leicester Square is Clifford the big red dog.
+Clifford the Big Red Dog was recently unveiled by star of the film actor and comedian Jack Whitehall.
+You will find him outside the square in flower beds in Cranbourn Street.

 Clifford the big red dog is a gigantic big red dog that has become a movie film in 2021.
-It was originally a children’s book series by Norman Bridwell and is favourite amongst children.
+It was originally a children’s book series by Norman Bridwell and is a favourite amongst children.
 Even the statue is huge!
-This is said to be temporary statue so go find him soon!

 You can use your phone to scan the image and learn the story of a little dog who grows to an enormous size the more he is loved by his young owner Emily Elizabeth.
 As Emily Elizabeth discovers, rescue dogs truly are a special breed.
 The statue is in aid of Battersea Dogs Home who save rescues just like Clifford the big red dog and help them find forever homes.